google/go-cloud/internal/docs/design.md

 // ... gcdkMetadata is the metadata passed to the GCDK API. for k, v := range gcdkMetadata {
-    e := escape.Escape(k, func (r []rune, i int) bool {...}) if _, ok := providerMetadata[e]; ok {
+    e := escape.Escape(k, func (r []rune, i int) bool {...}) if _, ok := serviceMetadata[e]; ok {
       return fmt.Errorf("duplicate keys after escaping: %q => %q", k, e) }
-    providerMetadata[e] = v
+    serviceMetadata[e] = v
 }
-// ... write providerMetadata to the provider.
+// ... write serviceMetadata to the service.

 // When reading metadata keys, unescape them:
-// ... providerMetadata is the metadata read from the provider. for k, v := range providerMetadata {
+// ... serviceMetadata is the metadata read from the service. for k, v := range serviceMetadata {
     gcdkMetadata[escape.Unescape(k)] = v
 }
 // ... return gcdkMetadata.
 ```

-The details of what runes need to be escaped will vary from provider to
+The details of what runes need to be escaped will vary from service to
-provider.
+service.
 The details of how to escape may also vary, although we expect to use
 URL encoding where possible, and a common custom escaping where not.
 For the
 custom escaping, we plan to escape each rune for which `shouldEscape` returns
 true with `__0xXXX__`, where `XCX` is the hex representation of the rune value.

 ### Alternatives Considered

-*   We considered restricting Go CDK's APIs to strings that all providers
+*   We considered restricting Go CDK's APIs to strings that all services
     support.
 For example, we could have asserted that Go CDK's `blob` only
     supports ASCII plus `/` for blob names (and no `//`!).
 However, such a rule
     would mean that we couldn't cleanly handle existing strings created through